netxms/netxms-doc/admin/installation.rst

     - Password: (left empty)
     - Create database and database user: uncheck

-7. After installation is complete, go to "Services", find "NetXMS Core" service, and set it to login as administrator user (same user used for installation)
+7. After installation is complete, go to "Services", find the "NetXMS Core" service, and set it to login as administrator user (same user used for installation)
 8. Start NetXMS Core service

-How-to install NetXMS server on Windows Server with remote Microsoft SQL Server Express
+How to install NetXMS server on Windows Server with remote Microsoft SQL Server Express
 ---------------------------------------------------------------------------------------

 Assumptions:
- * Both SQL Express Server machine and NetXMS Server machine are in the same domain
+ * Both the SQL Express Server and the NetXMS Server are in the same domain
  * TCP/IP is enabled in SQL Server network properties
- * TCP/IP is configured to use fixed port
+ * TCP/IP is configured to use a fixed port
- * Firewall rule is added to allow incoming connections on SQL Server TCP port (may need to add manually)
+ * A firewall rule is added to allow incoming connections on the SQL Server TCP port (it may be needed to add this manually)
  * Mixed authentication mode is already enabled on SQL Server (only for scenario 1 below)

-If using SQL account for NetXMS services is acceptable
+If using a SQL account for NetXMS services is acceptable

-1. Login to NetXMS Server machine with domain account that has local administrator rights as well as sysadmin rights on SQL Server
+1. Log in to the NetXMS Server machine with a domain account that has local administrator rights as well as sysadmin rights on SQL Server
 2. Install ODBC Driver for SQL Server
-3. Run NetXMS Server installer.
+3. Run the NetXMS Server installer.
 When prompted for database information, use the following answers:

     - Server type: MS SQL
-    - Server name: SQL server domain computer name or fully qualified DNS name (if TCP port is not 1433, then use form server_name,port)
+    - Server name: SQL server domain computer name or fully qualified DNS name (if the TCP port is not 1433, then use the form server_name,port)
     - Database name: (any valid name, we use "netxms")
     - Login name: (any valid account name, we use "netxms")
     - Password: (any password complex enough to match OS password policy)